 A homogeneous mixture is one which appears to have uniform composition.
 Samples taken from different parts of a homogeneous mixture have the same chemical composition.
 A homogeneous mixture consists of a single phase (e.g., solid, liquid, gas).

 A heterogeneous mixture lacks a uniform composition.
 Samples taken from different parts of the mixture won’t have the same composition.
 Usually, you can mechanically separate the components of a heterogeneous mixture (e.g., removing rocks from a mixture of rocks and sand).
-The constituents of a heterogeneous mixture may be the same phase (e.g., oil and water) or different phases (olives in oil).
+The constituents of a heterogeneous mixture may be the same phase (e.g., oil and water, which are both liquids) or different phases (olives in oil, which are a solid and a liquid).

 Examples of Mixtures